underdogg-forks/flarebase/README.md

 * User profile with Gravatar integration using [creativeorange/gravatar](https://github.com/creativeorange/gravatar).
 * Internationalization (i18n).
 * Gulp and Elixir ready to compile and minimize Sass & CoffeeScript.
-* Laravel Exception Recorder and Notifier using [LERN](https://github.com/tylercd100/lern) with admin pages to view logged errors and link to user.
+* Laravel Exception Recorder and Notifier using [LERN](https://github.com/tylercd100/lern) with admin pages to view logged errors and link to staff.
 * Bootstrap v3.3.4.
 * Font-awesome v4.4.0.
 * Ionicons v2.0.1.